h2oai/h2o-3/h2o-docs/src/api/REST/h2o_3_rest_api_overview.md

 H2O REST API URIs begin with a version followed by a resource type, such as */3/Frames* or */3/Models* or */3/Cloud*.
 Typically a GET to this kind of resource collection URI will return all the instances of the resource type.

 All endpoints that deal with a resource type will begin with the same prefix.
-As an example, *GET /3/Frames* returns the list of all *Frames*, while *GET /3/Frames/my_frame* returns the *Frame*  named *my_frame*.
+As an example, *GET /3/Frames* returns the list of all *Frames*, while *GET /3/Frames/my\_frame* returns the *Frame*  named *my\_frame*.

 ## HTTP Verbs
 As is standard for REST APIs, the HTTP verbs GET, HEAD, POST and DELETE are used to interact with the resources in the server.

-**GET** requests fetch data and do not cause side effects.
-All parameters for the request are contained within the URL, either within the path (e.g., /3/Frames/*my_frame_name*/*a_column_name*) or as query parameters (e.g., /3/Frames/my_frame_name*?row_offset=10000&row_count=1000*)
+- **GET** requests fetch data and do not cause side effects.
+All parameters for the request are contained within the URL, either within the path (e.g., /3/Frames/*my\_frame\_name*/*a\_column\_name*) or as query parameters (e.g., /3/Frames/my\_frame\_name*?row_offset=10000&row_count=1000*)

-**HEAD** requests return just the HTTP status for accessing the resource.
+- **HEAD** requests return just the HTTP status for accessing the resource.

-**POST** requests create a new object within the H2O cluster.
+- **POST** requests create a new object within the H2O cluster.
 Examples are importing or parsing a file into a Frame or training a new Model.
 Some parameters may be given in the URL, but most are given using a request *schema*.
 The fields of the request schema are sent in the POST body using *x-www-form-urlencoded* format, like an HTML form.
 More on this below in the **Formats** secion.

   A future version of H2O will move to using *application/json*.

-**DELETE** requests delete an object, generally from the distributed object store.
+- **DELETE** requests to delete an object, generally from the distributed object store.

-**PUT**, intended for requests which modify objects, is not yet used.
+- **PUT** is used for requests that modify objects (not yet in use).

 ## HTTP Status Codes
-H2O uses standard HTTP status codes for all it's responses.
-See [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) for a reference on their meanings.
+H2O uses standard HTTP status codes for all its responses.
+Refer to [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) for more information on their meanings.

 The status codes currently used by H2O are: